Abhiroop/Abhiroop.github.io/about.md

 I am a third year PhD student at Chalmers University.
 I work on the [Octopi](https://octopi.chalmers.se) project.

+I am currently thinking about how **asynchrony** manifests itself in programming languages, natural languages and the physical world in general.

-I currently spend my time attempting to unify various notions of **communication**, **concurrency** and **security** into a general language and runtime framework.
+As a consequence of the above I am searching for ways to **structure asynchrony** into a general language and runtime framework.
 My experiment testbed is centered around low-powered, memory-constrained IoT applications which makes the challenge all the more harder but much more interesting!

 Topic-wise I am broadly interested in the following in no particular order :